Freeeezee/scala-blockudoku/dependency_injection.md

 - Components are registered at a container data structure and injected through reflection.
 - Container is built at the end and immutable from that point on.
 - Not compile-time safe but can be configured to check dependencies on container build.
+- Constructor methods should be prebuilt on container built.